Alpha Mechanical - Cooling & Heating

 Immediately shut off the system.
 Then investigate the source, unplug affected appliances, and call a qualified HVAC technician.
 If the smell persists or you see smoke or flames, call emergency services and evacuate.

-Alpha Mechanical can help you with AC Repair in Sacramento?
+Need a hand?
+Alpha Mechanical can help with AC repair in Sacramento and odor diagnosis.

 Dirty Sock Syndrome Reasons and Solutions